ramalho/dialogue/README.md

 $
 ```

 > My father, Jairo Ramalho, liked to say that an adding machine with paper tape is much better than a handheld calculator or calculator app that only shows one number at a time.
 With the adding machine you can easily double check the numbers on the paper tape.
-My father would enjoy using `adder.py`.
+Jairo would enjoy using `adder.py`.

 ![Adding machine](adding-machine-500x.jpg "Adding machine with paper tape.")